rogonion/go-json/README.md

 ## JSONPath

-As defined [here](https://en.wikipedia.org/wiki/JSONPath), it is a query language for querying values JSON-style.
+As defined [here](https://en.wikipedia.org/wiki/JSONPath), it is a query language for working with values JSON style.

 The module aims to extract path segments from a JSONPath string.